antranapp/IndieAppsContent/README.md

 # Content for Indie Apps Showcases

-This is the repository used to provide content to the Indie Apps Showcases app(s).
+This is the repository used to provide content to [the Indie Apps Showcases app](https://github.com/antranapp/IndieApps).

 ## Sample